 Constant Carbohydrate Plan

 Another option is to have your child eat a set amount of carbohydrates at every meal and snack.
-He’ll need to eat at the same times every day, and also take insulin at set times.
+They’ll need to eat at the same times every day, and also take insulin at set times.
 You don't have to eat the same foods everyday.
 You just need to stick to the total carbs set for each meal and snack.
 Keeping to a schedule works well for many kids.

 Exchange Meal Plan

-With an “exchange plan,” your child’s menu will include the amount he can eat from six different food groups: starch, fruit, milk, fat, vegetable, and meat.
+With an “exchange plan,” your child’s menu will include the amount they can eat from six different food groups: starch, fruit, milk, fat, vegetable, and meat.
 One food can be exchanged for another with the same amount of calories, protein, carbs, and fats.
 In children with type 1, dietitians often will focus on carb exchanges since this affects blood sugars the most.
 You can find exchange lists online.